medic/cht-docs/content/en/apps/guides/database-management/rdbms-in-windows.md

 ---
-title: "Conncting to RDBMS in Windows"
+title: "Conncting to RDBMS from Windows"
 linkTitle: "RDBMS in Windows"
 weight:
 description: >